calgaryml/calgaryml.github.io/_posts/2025-05-19-gradient-flow-sparse-neural-networks.md

 Training sparse neural networks directly from a random initialization is notoriously difficult, often resulting in poor performance compared to their dense counterparts.
 The paper "Gradient Flow in Sparse Neural Networks and How Lottery Tickets Win" <d-cite key="Evci2022GradientFlow"></d-cite>, accepted for an [Oral Presentation at AAAI 2022](https://aaai-2022.virtualchair.net/poster_aaai3082), investigates this through the perspective of gradient flow and finds:

 - **Poor Gradient Flow at Initialization:** Standard initialization techniques, designed for dense networks, are ill-suited for sparse networks due to their heterogeneous connectivity.
 This leads to vanishing gradients right from the start.
-Sparsity-aware initializations can alleviate this.
+We propose a sparsity-aware initialization that can alleviate this.
 - **Poor Gradient Flow During Training:** Even if initialized better, sparse networks can suffer from weak gradient flow throughout training.
 Dynamic Sparse Training (DST) methods, which adapt network connectivity during training, can significantly improve this.
 - **Lottery Tickets Re-learn, Don't Magically Fix Flow:** The success of Lottery Tickets (LTs) isn't due to them inherently having better gradient flow.
 Instead, LTs (which use specific initial weights from a pre-trained dense model's history) effectively "re-learn" the good solution found by pruning the original dense model.
 They are guided to a known good basin of attraction, rather than finding a new one through superior optimization dynamics in a sparse setting.